PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 ### PC Environment Setup

 If you are a Mac user, you're in luck, as this [guide](https://sourabhbajaj.com/mac-setup/) will walk you through setting up the entire development environment.
-If you are a Windows user, thanks to the efforts of the open-source community, you can enjoy a similar experience on other platforms: [Scoop](./必学工具/Scoop.md).
+If you are a Windows user, thanks to the efforts of the open-source community, you can enjoy a similar experience with [Scoop](./必学工具/Scoop.md).

 Additionally, you can refer to an [environment setup guide][guide] inspired by [6.NULL MIT-Missing-Semester](./编程入门/MIT-Missing-Semester.md), focusing on terminal beautification.
 It also includes common software sources (such as GitHub, Anaconda, PyPI) for acceleration and replacement, as well as some IDE configuration and activation tutorials.